spacemeowx2/switch-lan-play/README.md

         </tbody>
     </table>

 2. Click save.
-Press B. Switch may not be able to connect to the Internet and refuse to connect to this setting, but it doesn't matter.
+Your Switch now can access the Internet via your PC.

-3. Launch your game, hold L+R+LStick to enter lan-play mode, Switch will try to connect the no Internet setting.
+3. Launch your game, hold L+R+LStick to enter lan-play mode.
 Host or join a game, enjoy!

 ## Server